ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 #### The torsion angle potential
 ## Boundary conditions
 ## Truncation of interactions
+The most computationally demanding part of a molecular dynamics simulation is the calculation of the nonbonded terms of the potential energy function.
+As non-bonded energy terms between every pair of atoms should be evaluated, the number of calculations increases as the square of the number of atoms.
+To speed up the computation, only the interactions between two atoms separated by a distance less than a pre-defined cutoff distance are evaluated.
+Several different ways to terminate the interaction between two atoms have been developed.
 ## Balancing of charges
 ## Integrating the equations of motion